 3. How do police build a DUID case?

 Without a standard legal limit, police have a great deal of discretion as to when they make arrests for drugged driving.
-Law enforcement officers can arrest drivers they suspect of being under the influence of drugs.
-Typically, a drug recognition expert (DRE) is brought in to conduct an investigation.
-Drug recognition experts are police officers with special training in the signs of drug impairment.
-Their investigation involves:
+Law enforcement officers can arrest you if they suspect you of being under the influence of drugs.

 - field sobriety tests (FSTs),

-- taking the motorist’s vital signs,
+- taking your vital signs,

 - noting objective symptoms of intoxication (such as glazed eyes), and

-- interviewing the driver.
+- interviewing you.

 4. What does it mean to “drive a vehicle”?

-A person drives a vehicle by intentionally using physical control to make it move.4 The engine does not need to be on, though the vehicle still has to move.5 Police can use circumstantial evidence if they did not see it move.6
+You drive a vehicle by intentionally using physical control to make it move.4 The engine does not need to be on, though the vehicle still has to move.5 Police can use circumstantial evidence if they did not see it move.6

-A vehicle is anything that moves on a highway, unless it is propelled by a person.7 Examples of a vehicle include:
+A vehicle is anything that moves on a highway unless it is propelled by a person.7 Examples of a vehicle include:

 - cars,